 Andrew is a Consultant in Infectious Diseases & General Internal Medicine at Oxford University Hospitals NHS Foundation Trust.
 He is also an Honorary Senior Clinical Lecturer at the University of Oxford.
 His research interests include the epidemiology and diagnosis of invasive bacterial infections.

 Mr Lawrence Impey has been a consultant in Obstetrics and Fetal Medicine at the John Radcliffe Hospital in Oxford since 2001.
-Lawrence is the Oxford AHSN Maternity Network Clinical Lead.
+Lawrence is Clinical Lead for the Oxford AHSN Maternity Patient Safety Network.